gertstulp/website/research/overview/fertility.md

 #### In demography:

-- _fertility_ - the number of live births of babies to that female
+- _fertility_ - the number of live births of babies to a female
 - _fecundity_ - the physiological ability to have children